-F. Carrier or A/B Mac Requirements when Financial Limits are in Effect
+B. Requirements - Carrier or A/B Mac Claims

-Claims containing any of the "Applicable Outpatient Rehabilitation HCPCS Codes" in section 20 below marked "always therapy" (underlined) codes should contain one of the therapy modifiers (GN, GO, GP).
-All claims submitted for codes underlined but without a therapy modifier shall be returned as unprocessable.

-When any code on the list of "Applicable Outpatient Rehabilitation HCPCS Codes" codes are submitted with specialty codes "65" (physical therapist in private practice), and "67" (occupational therapist in private practice), they always represent therapy services, because they are provided by therapists.
+Claims containing any of the "always therapy" codes should have one of the therapy modifiers appended (GN, GO, GP).
+When any code on the list of therapy codes is submitted with specialty codes "65" (physical therapist in private practice), "67" (occupational therapist in private practice), or "15" (speech-language pathologist in private practice) they always represent therapy services, because they are provided by therapists.
 Carriers or A/B MACs shall return claims for these services when they do not contain therapy modifiers for the applicable HCPCS codes.